vert-x3/vertx-web-site/src/site/blog/posts/2017-05-12-vertx-swagger-presentation.md

 For instance, `GET /bottles/{bottle_id}` will become *GET_bottles_bottle-id*]

 ## Conclusion
-Vert.X and Swagger are great tools to build and document an API but using both in the same project can be painful.
-The [Vert.X-Swagger] project was made to save time, letting the developpers focusing on business code.
+Vert.x and Swagger are great tools to build and document an API but using both in the same project can be painful.
+The [Vert.x-Swagger] project was made to save time, letting the developers focusing on business code.
 It can be seen as an API framework over Vert.X.

 You can also use the `SwaggerRouter` in your own project without using Swagger-Codegen.

 In future releases, more information from the swagger file will be used to configure the router and certainly others languages will be supported.

-[NOTE Though Vert.X is polyglot, Vert.X-Swagger project only supports Java.
+[NOTE Though Vert.x is polyglot, Vert.x-Swagger project only supports Java.
 If you want to contribute to support more languages, you're welcome :) ]

 Thanks for reading.